-On this day in 1811, Jane Austen's Sense and Sensibility is published anonymously.
-A small circle of people, including the Price Regent, learned Austen's identity, but most of the British public knew only that the popular book had been written "by a Lady."
+On October 30, 1811, Jane Austen’s Sense and Sensibility is published anonymously.
+A small circle of people, including the Prince Regent, learned Austen’s identity, but most of the British public knew only that the popular book had been written “by a Lady.”

 Austen was born in 1775, the seventh of eight children born to a clergyman in Steventon, a country village in Hampshire, England.
 She was very close to her older sister, Cassandra, who remained her faithful editor and critic throughout her life.
 The girls had five years of formal schooling, then studied with their father.
 Jane read voraciously and began writing stories as young as age 12, completing an early novella at age 14.